kfelds1/Final_Project/README.md

 ## Data Transformation

 We plan to focus on the first two datasets, observing each data point organized by institution.
 We will combine and clean up the datasets to include our desired areas of focus, and load the datasets into SQL to create tables for analysis.
-# Final Project Database (MSF2141 03/07/2023)

-# Objective
-Generation of a database in order to analyse the college completion rates and efficiency measures for institutions across the United States.

 # Dataset